Danboko19/Danboko19/README.md

 - 👋 Hi, I’m Abiodun Uthman Amusat
-- 👀 I’m interested in Data Analysis
+- 👀 I’m a cerified data analyst
-- 🌱 I’m currently learning SQL from Oyesiji Abdul Qowiyy
+- 🌱 Learnt from a good and experienced data analyst certified by google and microsoft
-- 💞️ I’m looking to collaborate on any project available on sql and excel
+- 💞️ I’m looking to collaborate on any project available on sql, power biand excel
-- 📫 How to reach me via whatsapp @09026388381
+- 📫 How to reach me via whatsapp @09162829955

 <!---
 Danboko19/Danboko19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.